 - What is undercoating for, and why does it cost so darn much?

-Lots of interesting factoids (where factoid means things interesting to me, and most likely me alone).
+Lots of exciting factoids (where factoid means things interesting to me, most likely me alone).